rsmath/Digit-Recognizer/README.md

 I had to split the MNIST train set into 32000 (train) and 10000 (test) values since the actual test data did not have any ground truth labels.

-I got 91% accuracy in both the training and test sets.
-Considering my model did not have any sort of regularization (L2 or dropout), the acquired accuracy is pretty impressive.
-I hope to improve upon this project in the future.
+Since I recently (*on December 9th*) applied [Adam optimization algorithm][4] and mini batch gradient descent to my model, I have achieved better results.

+I achieved **98%** accuracy on the training set and **95%** accuracy on the test set.
+I do not see the model overfitting as of now, so I will have to further assess where exactly I might be able to improve the model in terms of accuracy.

 -------